pfennigt/e_coli_growth/01_studies/SDY006_InocG_inoc_gradient_G/README.md

 	Escherichia coli strain W3110Z1 was defrosted from -80 °C freezer sample #DD13 (genotype: laciq, PN25-tetR, SpR, IN(rrnD-rrnE)1, rph-1, (see: ATCC 39936); received from: Expressys (Dr. Rolf Lutz)).

-	The bacteria were first transferred into liquid LB medium (20 g l^-1 LB Broth (Lennox); Carl Roth GmbH + Co.
-KG, Karlsruhe, Germany) with 100 mg ml^1 spectinomycin and incubated at 250 rpm and 37 °C. After one change of medium, they were plated on an agarose Petri dish containing 35 g l^-1 LB broth and 100 mg ml^-1 spectinomycin.
+	The bacteria were plated on an agarose Petri dish containing 35 g l^-1 LB broth and 100 mg ml^-1 spectinomycin.
 The inoculated plate was left to incubate at 37 °C overnight.
 The bacteria were transferred onto new agarose plates and incubated at 37 °C multiple times to acchieve single, monoclonal colonies.
 The last plate was placed in refrigeration and used as the source for inoculations of liquid media.

 	Liquid cultures were created by picking a colony from the source-plate and transferring it into 5 ml of minimal M9 medium with growth-supporting supplements, antibiotics, and 22 mM (0.4 % w/v) glucose ("M9G", Tab.
 S2).
 Yeast extract was also added to the medium to a concentration of 1 g l^-1.
 This liquid culture was then incubated at 250 rpm and 37 °C. Every two to seven days, 50 ul of this liquid culture were transferred into 5 ml of fresh M9G medium and continued to be incubated.
 One day before the measurement the culture was renewed as explained before.

 	5 ml of an 1 OD cell solution were prepared by first measuring the optical density at 600 nm wavelength of a 1:4 dilution of culture with MilliQ.
-An appropriate amount of cell culture was spun down and the cell pellet was resuspended in 5 ml of fresh M9 medium with growth-supporting additives and antibiotics ("M9S", Tab.
-S2) by pipetting.
-Each 50 ml of M9S, M9G, and 66 mM (0.4 % w/v) acetate ("M9A", Tab.
-S2) medium, as well as the 5 ml of 1 OD cell solution were placed in an OT-2 pipetting robot with P300 pipette module (Opentrons, New York, USA).
+An appropriate amount of cell culture was spun down and the cell pellet was resuspended in 10 ml of M9G by pipetting.
+50 ml of M9 medium with growth-supporting additives and antibiotics ("M9S", Tab.
+S2) and 10 ml M9G, as well as the 10 ml of 1 OD cell solution were placed in an OT-2 pipetting robot with P300 pipette module (Opentrons, New York, USA).
 A 48-well MTP-48-BOH well plate ("FlowerPlate"; m2p-labs GmbH, Baesweiler, Germany) was filled using the pipetting script ASY001_biolector_data_OTscript.py.
-The layout included seven-step gradients of both glucose and acetate with equal carbon-molarity ranging from 0 to 119.88 C-mmol l^-1.
-Each incoulated well was filled with 900 ul of appropriately mixed medium and 100 ul of cell solution.
-The 6 blank wells contained 1 ml of medium with different carbon sources and concentrations.
+The layout included 15-step gradients of inoculation OD ranging from 0.02 to 0.5 and a uniform glucose carbon-molarity of 119.88 C-mmol l^-1.
+Each incoulated well was filled with 100 ul of M9S and 900 ul of a mixture of M9G and the cell solution with varying ratio.
+The 3 blank wells contained 1 ml of 119.88 C-mmol l^-1 medium.

-	The FlowerPlate was measured in a BioLector Pro (m2p-labs GmbH, Baesweiler, Germany) bioreactor at 37 °C with 900 rpm and the optical modules (product number and gain in parenthesis): scatter (E-OP-201, 3), riboflavin fluorescence (E-OP-227, 6), pH (E-OP-202, 7), O2 saturation (E-OP-203, 7), and NADH fluorescence (E-OP-405, 1).
+	The FlowerPlate was measured in a BioLector Pro (m2p-labs GmbH, Baesweiler, Germany) bioreactor at 37 °C with 900 rpm and the optical modules (product number and gain in parenthesis): scatter (E-OP-201, 3), riboflavin fluorescence (E-OP-227, 6), pH (E-OP-202, 7), O2 saturation (E-OP-203, 7), and NADH fluorescence (E-OP-405, 7).

 2. Methods for processing the data: